WorkCover not paying? Here’s what you can do

 There are various situations where WorkCover may not be paying you.

-This article will address the different times where you might find WorkCover not paying you and what you can do about it.
+This page will address the different times where you might find WorkCover not paying you and what you can do about it.

 There are two broad categories where you may not be getting paid: